-2011 marks over Ninety years of service to the Portland community by the Portland Area Chamber of Commerce.
+2016 marked over One Hundred Years of service to the Portland community by the Portland Area Chamber of Commerce.

 When the Chamber began in 1916, it was known as the Commercial Club.
 The 1920's brought a name change from the Commercial Club to the Board of Commerce, providing services ranging from Night Watchmen for downtown businesses to concerts that helped promote shopping.
 The Chamber was also known for purchasing instruments and uniforms for the Portland School Band.